secwexen/secwexen/.github/profile/README.md

 ---

 © 2025 X99874 — All Rights Reserved.
-All research and projects are conducted under ethical cybersecurity practices and responsible disclosure principles.

 ---

-Disclaimer: All tools and research are developed for educational and ethical purposes only.
+Disclaimer: All tools and research in this project have been developed solely for educational and ethical purposes, and any misuse is strictly prohibited.